Sales Mindset: Motivation Tips for Selling by Phone

-When you take a step back and realize that you have a great product and or service that helps people solve specifics issues, and your number one priority is to pick up the phone and simply call to see if you can help someone solve a problem, the pressure to close is off of your back.
+When you take a step back and realize that you have an excellent product/service that helps people solve specifics issues, and your number one priority is to pick up the phone and call to see if you can help someone solve a problem, the pressure to close is off of your back.

 And if they reject your offer to see if you can help, I don’t know why this is, but it’s a lot less painful than being rejected trying to sell them something.

-I need to be clear about something here though… This is important:
+I need to be clear about something here, though, and it’s important:

 It’s my sales mindset that is focused on seeing if I can help.